macloo/just_enough_code/README.md

 }
 ```

 Students like using the [Adobe Color site](https://color.adobe.com/) for experimenting with color palettes.
+They can easily copy hexadecimal codes from there.

 Along with colors, you can introduce link styles (pseudo classes).
 This is a simple way to start that reinforces working with hexadecimal colors and the background and color properties:
 ```